- GW Home

 Capital Partners Solar Project

 Solar Project to Bring Energy to Three D.C.
 Institutions

 Capital Partners Solar Project is an innovative renewable energy project that will provide solar power to the George Washington University (GW), American University (AU) and the George Washington University Hospital (GWUH).
-It is comprised of 52 megawatts (MW) of solar photovoltaic (PV) power, and it is the largest PV project east of the Mississippi River.
+It is comprised of 52 megawatts (MW) of solar photovoltaic (PV) power.

 This project demonstrates how large organizations in an urban setting can partner to significantly reduce their carbon footprints by receiving offsite solar energy.
 Supplied by Duke Energy Renewables, the solar power will help all three institutions reduce their carbon footprint significantly, abating approximately 60,000 metric tons of CO2 compared to conventional electricity.
 This is equivalent to taking roughly 12,500 cars off the road.
 In addition, the project will yield economic savings for each institution as the price of traditional power is expected to increase over the duration of the project contract.